versionpress/versionpress/plugins/versionpress/src/Database/schema-readme.md

     references:
         <my_column_name>: <foreign_entity_name>

 VersionPress knows what ID to be looking for in the foreign entity name because it is also described somewhere in the schema.

+Another type of references are the M:N references.
+Sometimes (for example between posts and term_taxonomies) we need to describe an M:N relationship (junction table in the SQL).
+To do that we can use this format

+    mn-references:
+        <junction_table_name>.<column_name>: <foreign_entity_name>